vercel/next.js/docs/testing.md

 **Running your test suite**

-Run `npm run jest` to run your test suite.
+Run `npm run test` to run your test suite.
 After your tests pass or fail, you will notice a list of interactive Jest commands that will be helpful as you add more tests.

 For further reading, you may find these resources helpful: